ha01994/TAPAS/README.md

 - 4 AF3 confidence features: `avgipae_pmhc`, `avgipae_tcr`,
   `pdockq2_pmhc`, and `pdockq2_tcr`.
 - 11 AF3 geometry features describing CDR3–peptide contacts and the predicted
   TCR–pMHC pose.
-Their exact names are defined in each dataset's `train_tabpfn_best.py`.
+Their exact names are defined in the dataset-specific training scripts.
 - 288 ESM-2 features.
 Mean-pooled 1,280-dimensional embeddings are generated
   for the peptide and the six TCR CDRs, then reduced by PCA.